On loop Deligne--Lusztig varieties of Coxeter-type for inner forms of ${\rm GL}_n$: Introduction

-is injective. \end{thmb} The theorem looks like a special case (for given $G_h,T_h$) of the results of \cite{Lusztig_04}, but the assumption ``$\theta$ regular'' (equivalently, primitive) which is crucial to \cite{Lusztig_04} is removed.
+The point of Theorem \hyperlink{thm:B}{B} is that in our setting, it nullifies the assumption ``$\theta$ regular'' which was crucial in \cite{Lusztig_04}.
 One can hope that similar methods as used in the proof of Theorem \hyperlink{thm:B}{B} could lead to a general Mackey formula for all elliptic unramified tori in reductive $K$-groups.

-Step (2) is a technically more elaborated version of the same idea then in step (1).
+Step (2) is a technically more elaborate version of the same idea implemented in step (1).
 It is (among other things) responsible for the assumptions that $p>n$ and that $\theta|_{U_L^1}$ has trivial stabilizer in $\Gal(L/K)$.
 See Remark \ref{rem:two_principles}.

 Step (3) relies on the study of the quotient $N_h \backslash X_h$ where $N_h \subseteq G_h$ is a subgroup corresponding to the unipotent radical of a proper parabolic subgroup of $\bfG$.
 Once this quotient is described (Lemma \ref{lm:description_of_quotient_kappa_arbitrary}), (3) is easy to show.
 The main technical role in this description is played by classical minor identities, dating back to 1909 results of Turnbull \cite{Turnbull_1909}.